 2.1 Data collection

 A total of 118 Mehsana goats were randomly selected for this study from 13 villages of 3 districts (Fig.1).
 The study was carried out using measuring tape and the hanging electronic weighing balance.
 The data on body weight(BW) as well as measures of different body parts (in centimetre)namely, Heart girth (HG), Height at Withers (HW), Height at Rump (HR), Shoulder width (SW), Body length (BL), Tail length (TL) and Paunch girth (PG) were collected.
 Arrangements were made to stand the animal on even surface and in normal position at the time of recording body measurement.
 These measures and weights were taken as, BW (kg): Live body weight in kilograms; HG(cm): Circumference of the chest circumference of the body immediately behind the shoulder blades in a vertical plane, perpendicular to the long axis of the body; HW (cm): It is the vertical distance measured from highest point immediately behind the shoulder to the ground; HR (cm): It measured as the vertical distance from the ground to the rump; SW (cm): It was measured as distance between the shoulders, i.e. widest point of shoulders; BL (cm): It is the horizontal distance measured between the anterior points of the shoulder to the posterior extremity of the pin bone of the same side; TL(cm): It is measured from tail head to the end of switch of tail.
-PG (cm): Belly measurement (circumference in front of the sacrum).
+PG (cm): Belly measurement (circumference in front of the sacrum)..

 2.2 Statistical Analysis